Everyone goes through periods of sadness.

 When we run away, we fail to uncover the hidden treasures within.

 Why?
-Because sadness has something to teach you.
+Because sadness has something to teach us.

-It’s here to nudge you to look within, to release yourself from the mental shackles that never existed.
+Sadness is here to nudge us to look within, to release yourself from the mental shackles that never existed.

 Let’s look at how you can do that, shall we?

-The first step is to watch the video below.
+The first step is to watch the video below, where I share what I’ve discovered to work.

 The first step is to look at what you’re sad about.